syauqy/landing-matcharge-app/public/content/blog/what-is-weton.md

 excerpt: "Discover Weton, the Javanese system of self-discovery.
 Learn how the combination of a 7-day and 5-day calendar creates 35 unique archetypes, offering a personalized blueprint for your soul's energetic signature."
 image: "/content/blog/images/wisdom-weton.jpg"
 categories: ["Core Concepts", "Weton"]
+meta_title: "What is Weton?
+Your Soul's Blueprint"
+meta_description: "Discover Weton, the Javanese system of self-discovery.
+Learn how it combines two calendars to create 35 unique archetypes for your soul's blueprint."
 ---

 If you’ve ever felt that your standard zodiac sign only tells part of your story, you’re on the right track.
 Weton is a system of self-discovery from the island of Java, Indonesia, that offers a much deeper, more personalized perspective.
 It’s a way of understanding your energetic DNA.